jhchein/AISearch-ImageAnalysisSkill/README.md

 ## ToDos

 - [x] Implement Function
-- [ ] Test Skill (the schema might be off)
+- [x] Test Skill (the schema might be off)
-- [ ] use managed identity to call the function and remove the key
+- [x] Create Scripts for AI Search Datasource, Index, Skillset, and Indexer Setup.
-- [ ] Create Deployment Script for Azure Function
+- [ ] use managed identity to call the function (to remove the key from the skillset)